oracle/cloud-native-devops-workshop/springboot-sample/create.wercker.ci.md

 Please note your name what you inserted on *welcome.jsp* page.

-Optionally modify other text on the page and push changes to build new container.
-Once the Wercker workflow completed you need to stop and start your deployment to get the changes on your application.
+Optionally [add *wercker-occs-container-util* step](wercker.step.occs.md) step to automatically restart Oracle Container Cloud Service when change happens on the application.